FireScroll/FireScroll/README.md

 See the [blog post here](https://blog.danthegoodman.com/firescroll--an-unkillable-multi-region-kv-database-that-scales-reads-to-infinity) for a more detailed look at the architecture.

-Briefly, this database turns the traditional DB inside-out: Rather than having multiple nodes with each their own WAL, a distributed central WAL cluster is used (Kafka/Redpanda) and nodes consume from that, materializing (truncating) to disk and backing that snapshot of the log to S3 so that they can be restored on other nodes (during partition remapping) without needing to consume the entire WAL history (this is specifically important for allowing us to have a really short retention period on the WAL!)
+Briefly, this database turns the traditional DB inside-out: Rather than having multiple nodes with each their own WAL, a distributed central WAL cluster is used (Kafka/Redpanda) and nodes consume from that, materializing to disk and backing that snapshot of the log to S3 so that they can be restored on other nodes (during partition remapping) without needing to consume the entire WAL history (this is specifically important for allowing us to have a really short retention period on the WAL!)

 This allows us to decouple reads and writes, meaning that nodes in different regions can consume at their own pace.
 For example the latencies of servers in Japan do not affect the write performance of servers in North Virginia.
 This also removes the issue found in Cassandra of the possibility of entering a permanently inconsistent state between replicas of partitions, requiring repairs.
 It also means that nodes are not responsible for coordinating replication, meaning they can focus on serving reads fast.